How to Leave a Google Review on Mobile

 Whitespark’s Review Handout Generator: Now With Mobile Versions!

-Whitespark’s free tool now provides you with mobile Google review instructions using the Google Maps App and wait for it, the Mobile Browser option too!
+Whitespark’s free Review Handout Generator tool provides you with mobile Google review instructions using the Google Maps App and wait for it, the Mobile Browser option too!
 The time has come to capture reviews from an untapped review market that you have been missing out on.

 Why is this great you ask?